 When all else fails – and it does – Christians fall back on that most implausible of last resorts, ‘the Holy Spirit’.
 The very breath of God, they insist, presided over the creation of the Bible from start to finish.
 If it did, it made a staggeringly bad job of it; misattribution, mistakes and forgeries are the hallmarks of ‘God’s precious Word’.And on this unstable foundation, this tissue of lies, rests the entire edifice that is Christianity.

 (It is difficult to find online sources on the authorship of the Bible.
-Christians have taken over the Internet with inummerable sites insisting the Bible was written by whoever they say it was.
-I’ve had to fall back on Wikipedia here (the articles are pretty comprehensive) but if you don’t think it reliable enough, I recommend Bart D. Ehrman’s Forged: Writing in the Name of God – why the Bible’s Authors Are Not Who We Think They Are.)
+Christians have taken over the Internet with innumerable sites insisting the Bible was written by whoever they say it was.
+I’ve had to fall back on Wikipedia here (the articles are pretty comprehensive) but if you don’t think it reliable enough, I recommend Bart D. Ehrman’s Forged: Writing in the Name of God – Why The Bible’s Authors Are Not Who We Think They Are.)